nickhinderer/interactive-web-map/reports/sprint4.md

 ## Review

 ### Epics completed
+We finished the nearest-neighbor optimization of the shorter trip epic.
+We also finished the save trip epic.
+The user is able to save their trip as a JSON file.
+Also, we finished the user feedback portion of the UX epic.

 ### Epics not completed
+We finished all the epics we planned at the beginning of the sprint.

 ## Retrospective

 ### Things that went well
+Our team did a good job of working incrementally.
+We did a good job of making a realistic estimation of the amount of work we would be able to complete considering we got all of our epics done.
+Our team communicated well with each other.
+We also got our work started relatively early.
+Also, as always we did a good job of dividing the work amongst ourselves.
+Everyone contributed a good amount this sprint

 ### Things we need to improve
+The only thing that comes to mind is that we could have more structured scrum meetings.
+Our scrum meetings at the beginning of class are typically more casual.
+If we could have our scrum meetings look more like the ones we have the TA's observe where we all speak sequentially and we concisely say what we are working on, then I think we could be more productive in less time.

 ### One thing we will change next time
+As I stated previously, we could work on having more formal scrum meetings at the beginning of class.
+What we did worked, but it couldn't hurt to improve in this area.